apache/incubator-myriad/docker/README.md

 #Environment Variables#

 * *HADOOP_NAMENODE* : *Required*
-* *HADOOP_TARBALL_URL* : Optional - Allows user to override the hadoop distribution used by Myriad.
+* *ALTERNATE_HADOOP_URL* : Optional - Allows user to override the hadoop distribution used by Myriad.

 If you already had a working Vagrant instance, you will need to run `vagrant reload` in order to allow zookeeper and hdfs port-forwarding.